TimothyPC/Access-Media-Apps/index.md

     <li>To perform Service-related services; or</li>
     <li>To assist us in analyzing how our Service is used.</li>
 </ul>
-<p>We want to inform users of this Service that these third parties may have access to some of your Personal
+<p>We want to inform users of this Service that these third parties may have access to some of your information.
-    Information.
 The reason is to perform the tasks assigned to them on our behalf.
+However, they
-However, they are obligated not to disclose or use the information for any other purpose.</p>
+    are obligated not to disclose or use the information for any other purpose.</p>

 <p><strong>Security</strong></p>